Generic Name: ketoconazole (KEE-toe-KON-a-zole)

 Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); reddening, blistering, peeling, itching, or burning of your skin.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Ketoconazole shampoo may be harmful if swallowed.Proper storage of ketoconazole shampoo:

-Store ketoconazole shampoo between 35 and 86 degrees F (2 and 30 degrees C).
+Store ketoconazole shampoo at room temperature, below 77 degrees F (25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
-Protect from freezing.
 Keep ketoconazole shampoo out of the reach of children and away from pets.

 - If you have any questions about ketoconazole shampoo, please talk with your doctor, pharmacist, or other health care provider.

 - Ketoconazole shampoo is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.